Practical Divination for Management15 March 2021

 Hi friends.
 I want to share one of my more controversial engineering management techniques with you: divination.
 It's a visualization technique, a framework of using the lens of the present to examine the past to understand the future.
 I believe in divination, especially as tool for aligning my intellect and emotions.
 Whether or not you believe in any kind of spiritual component to divination is secondary to the fact that it's an effective triage tool for deep thinking and planning.

 I'd like to share my favorite divination technique: the three card draw.
 The three card draw works by means of automatic association.
 We, as humans, want there to be patterns to things, order to chaos, and so we will bend unrelated happenstance into canonical truths.
-As such, we can trick ourselves into uncovering unexpected truths by looking for pattern where none should exist.
+As such, we can trick ourselves into uncovering unexpected truths by looking for patterns where none should exist.

 This is my favorite divination deck.
 It is perfect for three card draws.
 The deck comes with a wee booklet that offers a possible interpretation of the cards.
 This is important; it gets the mind racing with possibility.
 Pam calls out at the beginning that these are possible interpretations, and that we, the diviners, should look for our own meanings.